French Kissin (song)

 "French Kissin" (released in certain countries as "French Kissin in the USA") is a song by American singer Debbie Harry from her second solo studio album, Rockbird (1986).
-It was released on November 3, 1986, as the album's lead single.

-It is a cover of the 1985 song originally recorded by Carol Chapman, written by Chuck Lorre before he started creating sitcoms.
+It is a cover version of the 1985 song originally recorded by Carol Chapman, written by Chuck Lorre before he started creating sitcoms.
+Harry's version was released on November 3, 1986, as the lead single from Rockbird and became a top-10 hit in Australia, Ireland, New Zealand, South Africa, and the United Kingdom.

 Song information

-In the United Kingdom, the song was released as the album's lead single on November 3, 1986, and became Harry's biggest chart hit, reaching number eight on the UK Singles Chart and becoming her only solo top-10 single there.
+In the United Kingdom, the song was released as the album's lead single on November 3, 1986, and became Harry's biggest chart hit, reaching number eight on the UK singles chart and becoming her only solo top-10 single there.
 In the United States, the song peaked at number 57 on the Billboard Hot 100.

 For promotion, Harry did a live performance of "French Kissin" and "In Love with Love" on Saturday Night Live, as well as a handful of television interviews in the UK and US in late 1986.
 A music video (featuring several women including a few short sequences by actress Katey Sagal) was also made and subsequently played on music video channels.
 Besides the regular 7-inch and 12-inch formats, the single was also released as a limited-edition 12-inch picture disc in the UK.

 Harry also recorded a French-language version of the track which was released as the B-side of other Rockbird singles and was also included on the 1988 Blondie/Debbie Harry remix compilation Once More into the Bleach.

 The song was originally released by Carol Chapman in 1985, as the B-side of the single "Bad Dreams in Hollywood", the only release Chapman ever did.
 Chapman's song was used by two movies: Can't Buy Me Love (1987) and Troop Beverly Hills (1989).
 The song was written by Chuck Lorre.